utopia-rise/godot-kotlin-jvm/docs/src/doc/contribution/setup.md

 To build our module, you need to same dependencies as the ones described in the [official Godot documentation](https://docs.godotengine.org/en/stable/development/compiling/index.html).

-Make sure that Java is installed and its PATH set in your system as well (at least Java 11 is needed!).
+Make sure that Java is installed and its `PATH` set in your system as well (**at least Java 11 is needed**).

-1. Clone godot repo with the stable tag you want to develop for: `git clone git@github.com:godotengine/godot.git 4.1.2-stable --recursive`
+1. Clone Godot's repository with the stable tag you want to develop for: `git clone git@github.com:godotengine/godot.git 4.1.2-stable --recursive`

 2. In the `godot-root` dir, run the following command: `git submodule add git@github.com:utopia-rise/godot-kotlin-jvm.git modules/kotlin_jvm`